softonic/laravel-intelligent-scraper/README.md

 trying to cover maximum page variations possible.
 The scraper WILL NOT BE ABLE to scrap page variations not incorporated in the dataset.

 Once we did the job, all is ready to work.
-You should not care about updates always you have enought data in the dataset to cover all the new modifications on the page, so the scraper will recalculate the modifications on the fly.
+You should not care about updates always you have enough data in the dataset to cover all the new modifications on the page, so the scraper will recalculate the modifications on the fly.
 You can check [how it works](how-it-works.md) to know much about the internals.